lady-h-world/My_Garden/reading_pages/Rainbow_Moss/rainbow_moss.md

 <img src="https://github.com/lady-h-world/My_Garden/blob/main/images/follow_us.png" width="120" height="50" />
 </p>

-Every data science environment is like a rainbow moss flower, smaller size but independent and complete.
+When engaging in various data science projects, maintaining a separate data science environment for each is often essential to prevent conflicts between Python libraries.
+Each data science environment is akin to a rainbow moss flower, compact in size yet independent and fully functional.

 🌱 [Python Virtual Environment Setup >>][2]